Frequently Asked Questions

 What is rate harmonisation?

 We have developed a single rates structure to apply across the entire MidCoast Council region, replacing the three different rating systems of the former Council areas - or in other words harmonising our rating structure so it applies consistently across the region.

-Rates harmonisation is a legislative requirement for all merged councils and must be in place for the 2021/22 financial year.
+Rates harmonisation is a legislative requirement for all merged councils to be in place for the 2021/22 financial year.
 Harmonising our rates structure does not change the total amount of rates income we generate.
 What it does mean is a consistent, simpler and more equitable distribution of the total amount across the entire region.
-Click here to find out more about rate harmonisation, where you can use the rates calculator to see how it impacts you.
+Click here to find out more about rate harmonisation.

 Does land revaluation impact my rates?